-The following Management's Discussion & Analysis ("MD&A") dated April 17, 2022, is a review of the business activities and overview of financial position for Cerrado Gold Inc. ("Cerrado" or the "Company") for the years ended December 31, 2022 and 2021.
-The MD&A should be read in conjunction with the Consolidated Financial Statements (the "Cerrado Financial Statements") for the years ended December 31, 2022 and 2021, which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International accounting Standards Board ("IASB).
+The following Management's Discussion & Analysis ("MD&A") dated May 30, 2023 is a review of the business activities and overview of financial position for Cerrado Gold Inc. ("Cerrado" or the "Company") for the first quarter ended March 31, 2023 and 2022.
+The MD&A should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements (the "Cerrado Financial Statements") for the first quarter ended March 31, 2023 and 2022, which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International accounting Standards Board ("IASB).

-This MD&A also reports on items deemed significant that occurred between December 31, 2022 and the date on which the MD&A is approved by the Company's Board of Directors, which is April 17, 2023, inclusively.
+This MD&A also reports on items deemed significant that occurred between March 31, 2023 and the date on which the MD&A is approved by the Company's Board of Directors, which is May 30, 2023, inclusively.

-The information provided in this MD&A and the audited consolidated financial statements is the responsibility of management.
+The information provided in this MD&A and the unaudited condensed consolidated interim financial statements are the responsibility of management.
 In the preparation of these statements, estimates are sometimes necessary to make a determination of future values for certain assets or liabilities.
-Management believes such estimates have been based on careful judgments and have been properly reflected in the audited financial statements.
+Management believes such estimates have been based on careful judgments and have been properly reflected in the unaudited financial statements.